 • LDH: Beach monitoring information is on the EPA website.
 Molluscan Shellfish Program data must be currently obtained from staff in LDH Headquarters.
-Aerobic treatment plant and community sewage system databases are maintained at state and regional levels and are not currently available online.
+Aerobic treatment plant and community sewage system databases are maintained at state and regional levels and are

 • LDEQ: All monitoring data are available on the LDEQ public website.